trustwallet/developer/blockatlas/newblockchain.md

 `/platform/<your_coin>/model.go` contains the data models returned by `client.go` above.

-// TODO GENERATE COIN FILE

 Take care when unmarshalling (Go's term for deserializing) currency amounts.
 We never do floating point operations on currencies but operate on base 10 string representations instead.
-Use any of these data types in your model:
+Use any of these data types in your model.

-// TODO

- - `json.Number`: Decimal with an _unknown_ number of digits right to the decimal separator.
- - `blockatlas.Amount`: Integer of smallest units (e.g. Satoshi, Wei)
- - `blockatlas.Amount`: Decimal that gets converted to the amount in smallest units by removing the decimal separator and truncating leading zeros.
-The number of digits right to the decimal separator must be static. (`012.300` (coins) => `12300` (smallest unit), `0.001` => `1`)
- - `string`: Custom non-decimal format.

-Side notes:
+To make conversions from decimals numbers to satoshi/wei you can use the numbers package inside `pkg/numbers`.

- - `blockatlas.Amount` internally carries an integer string of smallest units.
+The Blockatlas use `blockatlas.Amount` object to return value, this object is a type string.
+Internally, it carries an integer string of smallest units.
- - `json.Number` and `blockatlas.Amount` do not care if your decimal is wrapped in a string or not. (`12.23` vs `"12.23"`)

 #### Normalizing chain data